Radford looks to extend streak vs Presbyterian

-BOTTOM LINE: Radford looks for its ninth straight win in the head-to-head series over Presbyterian.
-Radford has won by an average of 9 points in its last eight wins over the Blue Hose.
+BOTTOM LINE: Radford looks for its 10th straight win in the head-to-head series over Presbyterian.
+Radford has won by an average of 8 points in its last nine wins over the Blue Hose.
 Presbyterian’s last win in the series came on March 3, 2016, a 65-64 win.

-LEADING THE CHARGE: Presbyterian’s Rayshon Harrison has averaged 18 points and eight rebounds while Owen McCormack has put up 12.3 points and 7.5 rebounds.
-For the Highlanders, Fah’Mir Ali has averaged 10.3 points while Chyree Walker has put up 5.8 points and 7.3 rebounds.ACCURATE ALI: Ali has connected on 30.4 percent of the 23 3-pointers he’s attempted and has made 2 of 7 over the last three games.
-He’s also made 69.7 percent of his free throws this season.
+LEADING THE WAY: The dynamic Rayshon Harrison has averaged 16.8 points, 7.6 rebounds and two steals to lead the way for the Blue Hose.
+Owen McCormack has complemented Harrison and is maintaining an average of 12.6 points and 7.4 rebounds per game.
+The Highlanders have been led by Fah’Mir Ali, who is averaging 9.6 points.ACCURATE ALI: Ali has connected on 29.2 percent of the 24 3-pointers he’s attempted and has made 2 of 8 over his last three games.
+He’s also made 69.4 percent of his free throws this season.

-STREAK STATS: Radford has lost its last four road games, scoring 55.3 points, while allowing 66.5 per game.

-ASSIST RATIOS: The Highlanders have recently used assists to create buckets more often than the Blue Hose.
-Presbyterian has 33 assists on 84 field goals (39.3 percent) across its past three contests while Radford has assists on 27 of 60 field goals (45 percent) during its past three games.
+ACCOUNTING FOR ASSISTS: The Highlanders have recently used assists to create baskets more often than the Blue Hose.
+Presbyterian has an assist on 29 of 74 field goals (39.2 percent) over its previous three outings while Radford has assists on 31 of 65 field goals (47.7 percent) during its past three games.

-DID YOU KNOW: Both Radford and Presbyterian are ranked at the top of the Big South in terms of offensive rebounding.
-The Highlanders are ranked second among conference teams with an offensive rebounding percentage of 33.1, 11.1 offensive boards per game.
-The Blue Hose are ranked first with an offensive rebound percentage of 36.8, 14.3 per game.
+DID YOU KNOW: Presbyterian is rated first among Big South teams with an offensive rebound percentage of 35.6 percent.
+The Blue Hose have averaged 13.4 offensive boards per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25